By Richard Mortier - 2019-10-18

 commands as before (modulo the

-target IP address of course!) to interact with the running unikernel:
+target IP address) to interact with the running unikernel:

 $ echo -n hello tcp world | nc -nw1 10.0.0.2 8080